 As for traveling, you can find train tickets at the TrenItalia website for a pretty good price.
 Buses are also a really inexpensive way to travel, but I don't have a website to share for that.

 Personally, I loved visiting Venice and Florence.
 Both are a little more on the tourist side and probably a little more expensive, but I enjoyed the atmosphere in both.
 In Venice, I did take a tour, but I really enjoyed just walking around for hours at a time and discovering hidden places.
 It didn't cost anything to do that and it was my favorite part, along with going to the Fish Market in the mornings.
 In Florence, the leather market was wonderful to walk through (although watch your bag/purse/wallet) and you can easily walk around the entire city.
 You can catch a train from Florence to Pisa, but you really only need to spend a few hours there and don't worry about spending a night, just take a train back to Florence.
 Siena is also very beautiful and easy to get to from Florence.
 I didn't have a chance to go to Verona, but from people I've talked to, they just loved it.
 I think it all depends on what you want to see, but don't let a low budget stop you from heading to the big cities, if that is where you want to go.
 Just make your arrangements ahead of time and have a plan on how you are traveling...
 I have found that I sometimes spend more money when I do have a plan as opposed to when I do.
-Have a great trip! over 6 years ago
+Have a great trip! almost 7 years ago

 Florence or rome!!
 Food can very signifcantly in price and there all sorts of places to visit and walk around!!
 Beautiful cities :)